 Pose is a very difficult topic if you are not already familiar with it.
 It's similar to 'emote' but it does more, including automatically address any valid player names you use in the pose.
-For an interactive tutorial you can use '@tutorial'.
+For an interactive tutorial, you can use '@tutorial'.

 Enter your pose as if you were typing in a first-person voice.

--- Pose recognises the following:
+-- Pose recognizes the following:

 Names -- Exact matches on the aliases of gendered objects in the room.
 Pronouns -- Pronouns will match for the last player mentioned.